astronautInScience/Robotic-simulation-2025/README.md

 - **Configuration**:
   - Webots connects to ESP32 at `192.168.4.1:8080`.
   - Data includes robot position, sensor states, and obstacles (JSON format).
-- **Evidence**: Successful connection logs (e.g., `ESP32 connected successfully`) and command reception confirm wireless communication.

 ## Troubleshooting

 - **Connection Issues**: Verify ESP32 IP and port; ensure WiFi network compatibility.
 - **Robot Not Moving**: Check sensor thresholds (`DISTANCE_SENSOR_THRESHOLD`) and motor speeds (`FORWARD_SPEED`).
 - **Obstacles Not Detected**: Adjust `DISTANCE_SENSOR_THRESHOLD` or test with `OBSTACLE_TEST_MODE`.

-## License

-MIT License - See `LICENSE` file for details.

-## Acknowledgements

-- Webots team for the simulation platform.
-- ESP32 community for MicroPython support.

 ---

-### Notes
-- The README assumes `esp32_path_planning.py` exists (not provided here but implied for ESP32 logic).
-You’ll need to create it with Dijkstra's implementation.
-- Visualization is disabled as per your request, reflected in the 0.0/1.0 score.
-- Adjust IP addresses and file paths based on your setup.

-Save this as `README.md` in your repository root.
-Let me know if you need the ESP32 code or further refinements!